Here’s how to make faux stained-glass valentines with black glue. An easy kids’ art activity for handmade valentines cards.

 The black glue acts as the “lead” in the stained glass and keeps the paint colors separate in the finished artwork.

-How to Make Faux Stained Glass Valentines
+How to Make Handmade Valentines Cards

-- Half-empty bottle of Elmer’s white glue (or similar… PVA works, too)
+- Half-empty bottle of Elmer’s white glue

 - Black Acrylic Paint

 - Watercolor Paints in a tray or liquid watercolor paints

 First, make your black glue.
 Open the top of your half-empty bottle of white glue.
 Add a good squeeze of black acrylic paint to the bottle and, if you’re slightly unsure of how well they will mix together, add a touch of water, too.

 If you have a more liquid-y craft acrylic paint, skip the water.
 Screw the top of the glue bottle back on tightly and shake well to mix.

 Next, squeeze out a glue design onto watercolor paper.
 You can do this with any sort of image, scene, or abstract art.
 We used the technique to create hearts for Valentine’s Day.

 Allow glue to dry completely, preferably overnight.
 The black glue will flatten somewhat as it dries and that’s okay.

 Finally, paint your heart art or other glue design with watercolor paints.
 You can use either watercolor cakes in tins, as we did, or liquid watercolors.